Shopify CLI for apps

 Shopify CLI is managed as a set of Node.js packages:

-Because Shopify CLI requires a conventional directory structure, if you're creating a new app, you should run one of the following commands to initialize your app:
+Because Shopify CLI requires a conventional directory structure, if you're creating a new app, then you should run one of the following commands to initialize your app:

 Refer to the following tutorials for additional details about creating an app that works with Shopify CLI, or to learn how to work on an existing app that uses Shopify CLI 3.0 or higher: